exasol/exasol-testcontainers/doc/design.md

 ## `Bucket`

 The `Bucket` building block controls interaction with a bucket in BucketFS.

+## `DatabaseService`

+The `DatabaseService` controls features of a service providing the database like stopping and restarting.

 # Runtime